IshpreetNagi/IshpreetNagi/README.md

 ## Hello world 👋

 I'm Ishpreet, a 4th-year student pursuing my Bachelor of Science in Computer Science at McMaster University.
 I am most proficient in the programming languages of Python, Java, and C, and some of my current programming interests include machine learning, front-end development, and game development.
-If not programming, you can probably find me enjoying a nice movie, learning about the latest developments in computers, reading, or making myself the perfect latte.

-### TL:DR -
+### More about me -

-- 🖥️ I am most proficient in Python, Java, and C programming languages.
 - 🔭 I am always on the hunt to take on new opportunities and learn new skills.
 - 🌱 I am currently learning web development, how to develop machine learning models, and how to make the perfect latte.
 - 📫 Feel free to reach me through my email.